 Who can delete an employee account?

-When I delete an account, how much data is deleted?
+When I delete an employee account, how much data is deleted?

-All data associated with that account.
-Including contact details, previous time sheets, shifts, tasks, journals, employment terms.
+All data associated with that account is deleted.
+Including contact details, previous timesheets, shifts, tasks, journals, employment terms.

-No, once an account is deleted it cannot be recovered.
+No, once an employee account is deleted it cannot be recovered.